|

 The Lie about Cannabis

-Now it is said that cannabis use results in psychosis, which is the difficulty to determine what is real and what is not.
+Now it is said that cannabis use results in psychosis, which is the difficulty to chose between two or more different worldviews.
 This certainly seems to be the result of the use of the plant.
 But instead of condemning that use for this reason it is good to acknowledge that psychosis is a symptom, not an illness.
-The psychosis caused by cannabis consumption exposes our mind’s alienation from our physical being.
+The psychosis caused by cannabis consumption exposes our mind’s alienation from a reality informed by the heart and its emotions..
 Suddenly things are not what they always seemed to be.
 The world we have always imagined doesn’t conform to the world we now see.
 Our distorted way of thinking about the world is shown to be wanting, and foremost among these distortions is the perception of marihuana.
 Cannabis users the world over know that the official information about the plant is fake, even if sustained by academicians, press and politicians alike.
 We can therefor question who is sick, the person that used marihuana or the politically correct society that indoctrinates its citizens with fake knowledge.

 The fact that throughout history the people have been told lies about cannabis is pointedly illustrated by a complaint from the US National Academies of Science, Engineering and Medicine, venting in diplomatic terms the frustration of the academic community about the barriers put in the way of unbiased cannabis research.
 Might it be that the god of commerce, though always desiring to while a bit longer in bed, is finally letting go of his fake version about the dangers of the plant?